kuligowski/PredictionModels/predictionProject.md

 ---
-atitle: "predictionProject"
+atitle: "Prediction project"
 output: html_document
 ---

-How did they exercise?
+#How did they exercise?#

 6 participant, each performing barbell lifts in a different way.
 Just one exercise (classe) was the correct one.